equilibrez/equilibrez.github.io/_posts/2026/01/2026-01-02-metabolic-cool-down.md

 If you need to eat something to settle the metabolic "burn" of the chocolate, choose foods with high water and fiber content.

 * **The Choice:** Celery, cucumber, or a slice of melon.
 * **The Mechanic:** These foods require very little "Metabolic Work" to process compared to fats and proteins.
-They provide hydration and have a high **Specific Heat Capacity**, meaning they help absorb and carry away internal heat.
+They provide hydration and carry away internal heat.

 ### 4. The "Radiator" Technique (Physical Cooling)